philsaurabh/Working-with-images/README.md

 # Working-with-images
-Repository to helpp extracting Keyframes and Applying model
+Repository to help extracting Keyframes and Applying model